 The Skalg has the same ranged attack as the Tyrant and a melee attack between the two troops options (3 attacks at Strength 5 for 4/8 damage).

 The Culling Club and Ironfist option drops the damage (3/6) and adds the Ironfist ability that for a Double allows a chance of free damage.

 The Gargant Hacker deals much more damage (4/8) with 3 attacks and at 2″ range in case you want to keep your distance from enemies.

 - Irongut: 235 points

-With 3 attacks at Strength 6 for 5-10 damage he can hit consistently and wipe out the smaller fighters in seconds.
+The Gutlord once held the title of most expensive unit in Warcry, but still maintains a proportionate high cost as he is still not to be trifled with: with 3 attacks at Strength 6 for 5/10 damage he can hit consistently and wipe out the smaller fighters in seconds.

-4” movement don’t make them too quick but all Ogors can increase their movement for one action up to 3” using a Double (for the ability On the Mawpath).
+4” movement don’t make them too quick but all Ogors can increase by 3″ their movement for one action using a Double (for the ability On the Mawpath).

 Alternatively, in case of a Double with a low score, Rush can provide 1” extra for both activations allowing an Ogor to run 10” across the field in one activation.

 28 wounds (32 for the Gutlord) and Toughness 5 make them extremely resistant and durable.

 The Gutlord, as a leader, has access to Might Makes Right for a Double, providing him a bonus attack or a bonus move if they can take down a fighter in their activation.